eic/drich-dev/doc/tutorials/1-setup-and-running-simulations.md

 geometry.sh -d   # make a TGeo ROOT file for the dRICH only geometry.sh -e   # make a TGeo ROOT file for the full ePIC detector
 ```
 By default the output file will be `geo/detector_geometry.root`.
-You may open it with ROOT, but it is better to open it with [JSROOT](https://root.cern/js/).
-You may use a hosted instance (found in the aforementioned link), or you may host your own instance (see below; this is convenient if you intend to make many geometry changes).
+You may open it with ROOT or [JSROOT](https://root.cern/js/).
+For JSROOT, you may use a hosted instance (found in the aforementioned link), or you may host your own instance (see below; this is convenient if you intend to make many geometry changes).

 Coordinate system:
 - x axis is horizontal, to the left when facing the dRICH